EfratShimron/TED/README.md

 ----------------------------------------------------------------------------------------
 # A Matlab Toolbox for the Temporal Differences (TED) Compressed Sensing Method

-Demonstration for Temperature monitoring in MR-guided-HIFU scans
+Demonstration for Temperature Monitoring in MR-guided-HIFU scans
 -----------------------------------------------------------------------------------------
 Temporal Differences (TED) [1] Compressed Sensing is a dynamic MRI method that enables reconstruction from sub-sampled k-space data.